AdobeDocs/dynamic-media-classic.en/help/using/organizing-projects.md

 >[!NOTE]
 >
 >For you to organize assets in Projects, your administrator must have set you up to use them.
-If you don’t see a Projects folder section at the bottom of the Assets Library, this method of organizing assets is not available to you.
+If you don't see a Projects folder section at the bottom of the Assets Library, this method of organizing assets is not available to you.
 See [Application General Settings](application-setup.md#general-settings).

 ## Create a Project folder {#creating-a-project-folder}